like2000/PyHEADTAIL/README.md

 VERSION CONTENTS
 ==========

-2014-08-17
-v1.2.3 - The monitor package has been revisited and cleaned, the SlicesMonitor
-		 class has been tested.
-	   - The warnings derived from the compute_statistics method have been disabled since the NaN entities don't create problems for the plots, arithmetic operations and prints.
-	   - The main file Wake_impedance has been corrected and revisited; in it there is an example of how to use the SlicesMonitor class together with an example of how the option seed is able to generate a clone of a random generated beam.
-	   - Found a very easy way to set MPI on Windows systems (read point 3 in the description of the code structure) so now the user can test the main script in the mpi package on Windows as well.

-2014-08-15
-v1.2.2 - RNG seeds for numpy.random fixed in RF_noise.py and
-       	 longitudinal_distributions.py
-       - updated example files
-       - full documentation of RF_noise (see llrf.rst)
-       - small improvement of profile plot
-       - change bunchmonitor.dump to bunchmonitor.track
-       - MPI parallelized tracker (optional)

-2014-08-15
-v1.2.1 Elimination of the useless .pyd files from the various packages and of
-	   the _doc/build directory; now the user has to build herself to see the documentation.
-	   Fixed a bug in the setup.py file that caused the undesired elimination of all the html and h5 files present in the structure of the code.

-2014-08-14
-v1.2.0 Reorganisation of the slices module
-  		- the different coordinates type is redone, a function to convert values from one coordinates type to another is included to reduce the code length
-  		- constant_space is now the reference (and it is constant frame also)
-  		- Gaussian fit inside the slice module (and the track method updates the bunch length in Beams class)
-  	   Reorganisation of the longitudinal_impedance module
-  		- all calculations are now done in tau
-    	- the impedance coming from the impedance table is assumed to be 0 for higher frequencies
-    	- the wake_calc in InputTable assumes that the wake begins at t=0
-    	- the precalculation is always done in InducedVoltageTime unless you use constant_charge slicing
-   	  	- the input parameters have been changed and the constructor reorganised accordingly
-   		- the number of sampling points for the fft is now a power of 2 PEP8 corrections in the slices and longitudinal_impedance modules and renaming of some classes and variables.
-   	   Corrected cut_left and cut_right calculation for n_sigma (divided by 2).
-       Documentation has been improved in the slices and longitudinal_impedance modules.
-  	   The monitors module and the various plots modules have been revised according to these reorganisations; the same is true for the main files present in the EXAMPLE folder.
-   	   Elimination of the developers' personal folders.

-2014-08-13
-v1.1.2 PEP8 changes:
-        - changed LLRF module name to llrf
-        - changed GeneralParameters.T0 to t_rev plus correcting the calculation
-          method
-        - changed RFSectionParameters.sno to section_index
-       Put section_number as an option in RFSectionParameters input plus changing its name to section_index.
-       Optimization of the longitudinal_tracker.RingAndRFSection object Applied little changes to documentation.
-       Added a method that chooses the solver to be 'simple' or 'full' wrt the input order.
-  	   Changed general_parameters to GeneralParameters as an input for RFSectionParameters.
-  	   Changed rf_params to RFSectionParameters as an input for RingAndRFSection
-       Secured the cases where the user input momentum compaction with higher orders than 2.

 2014-07-23
 v1.1.1 Plotting routines now separated into different files:
        beams.plot_beams.py -> phase space, beam statistics plots beams.plot_slices.py -> profile, slice statistics
        impedances.plot_impedance.py -> induced voltage, wakes, impedances
        LLRF.plot_llrf.py -> noise in time and frequency domain

 2014-07-22
 v1.1   Added method in 'longitudinal_impedance' to calculate through the